maxinuss/test-twitter/README.md

 * PHP 7.2 (FPM)
 * MySQL

-For convenience, a *Makefile* is included, so you can run these commands to start and stop all containers at once.
+If you use Linux a *Makefile* is included, so you can run these commands to start and stop all containers at once.
 Go to project root and run:

 To start docker